 What to Expect

 - Ask your primary care provider to fax us your medical records.
-Our fax number is 206-987-3959.
+Our fax number is 206-985-3499.

+During your first visit, you will meet providers who specialize in adolescent health or how hormones regulate the body (endocrinology).
+You and your family may meet with a care navigator to help build a roadmap with next steps.

-A first visit is usually a full hour.
+A first visit is usually 1 hour.
 It may take longer if you need blood tests.
-You will meet doctors who specialize in hormones or in adolescent health.
-You and your family will meet with our care navigator to help build a roadmap for next steps.

 Follow-up visits are usually 30 minutes.
-The providers you see at each visit depend on what you need.
+The providers you see at each visit depend on your needs.